 June 15, 2026

-We hope you’ll join us in showing support, sharing resources, and continuing to advocate for the clients and communities art therapists serve.
+We invite you to join us in showing support, sharing resources, and continuing to advocate for the clients and communities art therapists serve.
+By participating, educating ourselves and others, and speaking out against injustice, we aim to build a more inclusive environment for all individuals to live authentically and thrive.

 Where to Show Up